"Devaney said the SEDC

 A lawsuit by seven fired Tri-City Medical Center administrators has moved from state to federal court.

-because it makes a claim that board members, and Tri-City's top administrator, violated the federal Civil Rights
+it makes a claim that board members, and Tri-City's top administrator, violated the federal Civil Rights Act when the

 "This is right in the federal court's wheelhouse," Tosdal said.